MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/configure-site.md

 1. Select **Confirm**.

 > [!NOTE]
-> You can't change the configuration of the **Local sign in** and **Azure Active Directory** providers here.
+> You can't change the configuration of the **Local sign in** and **Microsoft Entra** providers here.
 Use the [site settings](../../configure/configure-site-settings.md#site-settings) instead.

 ## Delete an identity provider

 When you delete an identity provider, only its configuration is deleted.
 The provider is still available for use in the future with a new configuration.
 For example, if you delete the LinkedIn identity provider, your LinkedIn app and app configuration remain intact.
-Similarly, if you delete an Azure AD B2C provider, only the configuration is deleted; the Azure tenant configuration for this provider doesn't change.
+Similarly, if you delete a Microsoft Entra B2C provider, only the configuration is deleted; the Azure tenant configuration for this provider doesn't change.

 1. In your Power Pages site, select **Set up** > **Identity providers**.